MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

 ### Description of the Model:

-The first step in the model is top load the records from the cdv file that contain the paths to the images and the associated steering angle of an image.
+The first step in the model was to load the records from the csv file that contained the paths to the images and associated steering angles.
 I discarded all images and steering angles where the steering angle was equal to zero.
 This helped balance out the dataset so that the model could more easily learn how to turn.
 There were enough images and angles where the steering angle was close to zero that I did not exclude too many images for certain parts of the track (such as the bridge where it has a long straightaway).

     def load_samples():
         samples = []